Delayed Hawkes birth-death processes: Transform analysis and heavy-tailed asymptotics

-In \cite{multivariateKLM}, multivariate non-Markovian Hawkes-fed infinite server queues were studied using cluster-representation based methods, building upon the work from \cite[\S4]{Infinite server queues}.
-In Definition \ref{DHcluster2}, we were able to derive a cluster representation for the $d$-dimensional queueing system with sojourn-time dependent excitation analogous to the one for the multivariate Hawkes-fed infinite server queue.
-As it turns out, this cluster representation is the crucial ingredient to all results from \cite[\S3-4]{multivariateKLM}: Definition \ref{DHcluster2}, enables us to state analogues of their results for our family of models having sojourn-time dependent excitation.
-The modifications needed to proof those analogues are straightforward, and mostly come down to replacing randomness of the form $B_{ij,\omega}h_{ij}$ by sojourn-time dependent randomness of the form $h_{ij,J,\omega}$.
-Since we do not want to replicate the work of \cite{multivariateKLM}, we present our results without proofs.
-The interested reader can verify the stated results without too much difficulty.
+In \cite{multivariateKLM}, multivariate non-Markovian Hawkes-fed birth-death processes were studied using cluster-representation based methods.
+In Definition~\ref{DHcluster2}, we gave a cluster representation for the $d$-dimensional birth-death process with sojourn-time dependent excitation, analogous to the one for the multivariate Hawkes-fed birth-death process.
+As it turns out, the cluster representation is the pivotal ingredient for the results from \cite{multivariateKLM}, \S3--4: Definition~\ref{DHcluster2} enables us to obtain analogous results for our general family of models having sojourn-time dependent excitation.
+The modifications needed in the respective proofs are relatively straightforward, and mostly come down to suitably replacing randomness of the form $B_{ij,\omega}h_{ij}$ by sojourn-time dependent randomness of the form $h_{ij,J,\omega}$.
+Therefore, to save space, we provide the proof of the next result in online Supplementary Material~\cite{Supplement}.